THE PRIMACY OF ST. PETER

-First, whenever God changes the name of a person, it is usually to indicate a change in the person's role, position, function or identity.
-For example, when God changed the name of Abram to Abraham (Gen 17:5), it was on account of God's promise to make him a father of many nations (Abraham means "father of the multitude").
-Likewise, when God changed Jacob's name to Israel (Gen 32:28) it was because he was strong enough to wrestle with God's angel till morning (Israel means "Wrestle with God").
+First, whenever God changes the name of a person, it usually indicates a change in the person's role, position, function, or identity.
+For example, when God changed the name of Abram to Abraham (Gen 17:5), it was on account of God's promise to make him the father of many nations (Abraham means "father of the multitude").
+Likewise, when God changed Jacob's name to Israel (Gen 32:28), it was because he was strong enough to wrestle with God's angel till morning (Israel means "Wrestle with God").
 Now, Peter's original name was Simon.
-Christ changed it to "Peter," which in Greek means "rock," because St. Peter was to be the rock upon which the Church will be founded (Matt 16:18).
-In Greek the word used for Peter was petros, “little rock," whereas the "rock" upon which Christ founded the Church was petra, which means "large rock."
-On this basis some Protestants argue that the rock upon which Christ founded His Church was not Peter but his faith, the revelation that God the Father made to him: “Thou art Christ, the Son of the living God” (Matthew 16:16).
+Christ changed it to "Peter," which in Greek means "rock," because St. Peter was to be the rock upon which the Church would be founded (Matt 16:18).
+In Greek, the word used for Peter was petros, “little rock," whereas the "rock" upon which Christ founded the Church was petra, which means "large rock."
+On this basis, some Protestants argue that the rock upon which Christ founded His Church was not Peter but his faith, the revelation that God the Father made to him: “Thou art Christ, the Son of the living God” (Matthew 16:16).
 There is just one problem with this interpretation: Christ actually spoke in Aramaic, not Greek.
-In Aramaic there are not two words, but only one word, for rock: kepha.
-Whoever made the Greek translation of Matthew's gospel, which was originally written in Aramaic, hesitated to use the feminine noun petra for Peter.
-So, for stylistic reasons the translator used the noun petros, although it was "rock" that was meant, as in the original Aramaic.
-Therefore, what our Lord actually said to Peter was: “And I say to thee: that thou art rock, and upon this rock I will build my church.”
+In Aramaic, there are not two words, but only one word, for rock: kepha.
+Whoever made the Greek translation of Matthew's Gospel, which was originally written in Aramaic, hesitated to use the feminine noun petra for Peter.
+So, for stylistic reasons, the translator used the noun petros, although "rock" was meant, as in the original Aramaic.
+Therefore, what our Lord actually said to Peter was: “And I say to thee, that thou art rock, and upon this rock I will build my Church.”
 St. Peter was the rock, the cornerstone of the new Church.

-Second, in Israel the keys represent authority.
-Thus, we see in the Book of Isaias that God gave great authority to Eliacim by laying upon his shoulder the keys to the kingdom of David (Isa 22:20-22).
-In like manner Christ laid the Keys of the Kingdom of heaven only to St. Peter, with the power to bind and to loose, indicating his supreme authority over the whole Church.
-A little later Christ gave the power to bind and to lose also to the other Apostles (Matt 18:18), but this is understood to be the power the Apostles shall have over their particular jurisdiction (because Christ gave them this power collectively), whereas St. Peter's power – as sole holder of the Keys, and as the only one to whom the power to bind and to lose was given individually – extends to the whole Church.
-Also, St. Peter had full power that extends to all questions about faith or morals, and to all matters of discipline and government.
+Second, in Israel, the keys represent authority.
+Thus, we see in the Book of Isaiah that God gave Eliakim great authority by placing the keys to David's kingdom on his shoulder (Isa 22:20–22).
+Similarly, Christ gave St. Peter the keys to the Kingdom of Heaven, along with the power to bind and loose, indicating his supreme authority over the entire Church.
+Later, Christ gave the power to bind and to loose to the other Apostles (Matt 18:18), but this is understood to be the power the Apostles shall have over their specific jurisdiction (because Christ gave them this power collectively), whereas St. Peter's power, as the sole holder of the Keys and the only one to whom the power to bind and to loose was individually given, extends to the entire Church.
+Also, St. Peter had full power, which extended to all questions about faith or morals and to all matters of discipline and government.

-Third, Christ's three statements Feed my Lamb, ...
-Feed my Lamb, ...
-Feed my sheep, show Him commissioning St. Peter to be the Chief Shepherd of the flock, although the other Apostles had the same, but subordinate role (Acts 20:28).
-St. Peter's duty was to feed the entire people of God with Truth and to administer the graces of the sacraments by which the flock shall be fed.
-His authority therefore has three characteristics:
+Third, Christ's three statements Feed my lamb, ...
+Feed my lamb, ...
+Feed my sheep, show Him commissioning St. Peter to be the Chief Shepherd of the flock, despite the fact that the other Apostles had the same but subordinate role (Acts 20:28).
+St. Peter's duty was to feed the entire people of God with the truth and to administer the graces of the sacraments by which the flock would be fed.
+His authority, therefore, has three characteristics:

-His authority is also immediate and can be exercised on all the faithful, pastors and bishops, without having to get approval from any council or college of bishops.
+His authority is also immediate and can be exercised over all the faithful, pastors, and bishops, without having to get approval from any council or college of bishops.